Extras For Ceremonies

 After the vows the Officiant announces " We Now Shall Perform the Wine

-pours some wine into the larger carafe.
-The groom then takes the larger filled
+and pours some wine into the larger carafe.
+The groom then takes the larger

-carafe with the combined wine and pours some in a glass for the bride.
-The bride
+filled carafe with the combined wine and pours some in a glass for the bride.

-then takes the Larger Carafe with the combined wines and pours some into a
+The bride then takes the Larger Carafe with the combined wines and pours

-glass for the Groom.
-He may now toast his bride with, " Now Our Lives Are One"
+some into a glass for the Groom.
+He may now toast his bride with, " Now Our

-and drinks from the glass she responds the same.
-They place the wineglass back
+Lives Are One" and drinks from the glass she responds the same.
+They place

-day of commitment you have sealed with drinking of the new wine joining your lives
+this day of commitment you have sealed with drinking of the new wine joining

-wine of their commitment to one life if they so desire.
-Or Rose wine served at the
+new wine of their commitment to one life if they so desire.
+Or Rose wine served

-reception to mark this ceremony.
-Originally a French wine country tradition in
+at the reception to mark this ceremony.
+Originally a French wine country

 (back to top)